Intrauterine growth restriction

 Also call your health care provider if your infant or child does not seem to be growing or developing normally.

-Avoid alcohol, smoking, and drug use, eat a healthy diet, and get regular prenatal care.
+Do not drink alcohol, smoke, or use recreational drugs.
+Eat healthy foods.
+Get regular prenatal care.
 If you have a chronic medical condition or take prescribed medications regularly, see your doctor before you get pregnant.
 This can help reduce any effects of your medical condition on your pregnancy and the baby.

 Sign Up for Free Newsletters